isaacward1/autoOSINT/README.md

 ## Note
 - Some sources require an account for full functionality.
 These are marked with comments.
 - Default sources can be added/removed by editing 'default' arrays.
 - `webbrowser` will attempt to open a fresh browser window first and then new tabs for subsequent links.
-However, depending on browser settings, a new window may need to be manually opened and focused before running the tool, to prevent cluttering of an already active window.
+However, depending on browser settings/version, a new window may need to be manually opened and focused before running the tool to prevent cluttering of an active window.

 <br>